Insurance and Financial Questions

 Our master aestheticians will evaluate your skin for texture and tone, skin damage and volume loss, and will ask about your goals for long-term health.
 At this consultation, a custom plan is created to maximize any and all skin care treatments, as we want to make sure your skin is optimized to receive the benefits of each treatment.

-Platelet rich plasma (PRP) is simply your blood that is drawn and then spun in a centrifuge to obtain a concentration of platelets.
-This PRP is then applied during your Vampire® treatment.
+Platelet-rich plasma (PRP) is simply your blood that is drawn and then spun in a centrifuge to obtain a concentration of platelets.
+This PRP is then applied during your Microneedling with PRP treatment.

-While both treatments employ similar technology, a Vampire® facial's progressive benefit of PRP in the skin has presented superior patient outcomes in comparison to microneedling.
+While both treatments employ similar technology, a Microneedling with PRP facial progressive benefit of PRP in the skin has presented superior patient outcomes in comparison to microneedling.

-Overall, Vampire® facials result in more advanced skin improvement with fewer procedures.
+Overall, Microneedling with PRP facials result in more advanced skin improvement with fewer procedures.

 To reduce the effects of aging, it is imperative to replenish the skin with quality products.
 Our TNS and HA products not only nourish the skin immediately after any of our treatments, but also provide long-term benefits.